tsulimancsi/tsulimancsi/README.md

 Hi there 👋

-My name is Tamir Suliman, I'm a Computaional Science and Informatics graduate student at Johns Hopkins  University.
+My name is Tamir Suliman, I'm a Computational Science and Informatics graduate student at Johns Hopkins  University and George Mason University.

 - 🌱 I’m currently learning : AI, Machine Learning , Cyber Security
 - 💞️ I’m looking to collaborate on some research projects in Machine Learning, Artificial Intelligence related to Cyber Security and data sceince.